 - Student Board Representative –

-Bio: Mary is an organisational psychologist and management consultant specialising in international survey and evaluation research, particularly in the non-profit arena.
+Executive Board Member – Mary O’Neill Berry (NGO Representative to the United Nations Economic and Social Council, USA) Bio: Mary is an organisational psychologist and management consultant specialising in international survey and evaluation research, particularly in the non-profit arena.
 She obtained her Ph.D. in social psychology from Columbia University.
 She is an NGO Representative to the United Nations Economic and Social Council (ECOSOC) from the International Association of Applied Psychology (IAAP) and is past Co-Chair of the Global Organisation for Humanitarian Work Psychology.
-Her current research focuses on the global implementation of the United Nations Millennium Development Goals (MDGs).
-One of her recent projects is an evaluation study of a girls’ empowerment programme in Lesotho.
+Her current research focuses on the global implementation of the United Nations Sustainable Development Goals (SDGs) as well as Project GLOW (Global Living Organizational Wage).

 Executive Board Member – Morrie Mullins (Xavier University, USA) Bio: Morrie is a Professor of I-O psychology at Xavier University (Cincinnati, USA).
-During his time at Xavier, he has overseen a number of applied projects in support of non-profit organizations in the region.
-He also recently completed a three-year term as editor of The Industrial-Organizational Psychologist (TIP), with the highlight of his editorship being his increased familiarity with and support for the important work being done by psychologists as part of GOHWP and SIOP’s United Nations team.
+During his time at Xavier, he has overseen a number of applied projects in support of non-profit organizations in the region, and worked to help Xavier’s I-O program become a signatory to the United Nations Global Compact.
+He previously served a three-year term as editor of The Industrial-Organizational Psychologist (TIP), with the highlight of his editorship being his increased familiarity with and support for the important work being done by psychologists as part of GOHWP and SIOP’s United Nations team.
 He is committed to finding ways to support work psychology’s outreach to humanitarian causes and to furthering the visibility of GOHWP with educators and practitioners.

 To view the Executive Boards from past years, click on the appropriate link below: